Bowling for Columbine: Awards and nominations

 In 2005, it was voted the third most popular film in the British Channel 4 program The 50 Greatest Documentaries of all time.

+Home media

-Home mediaBowling for Columbine was released on VHS and DVD by MGM Home Entertainment in 2003.
+Bowling for Columbine was released on VHS and DVD by MGM Home Entertainment on August 19, 2003.
 The film was released on DVD and Blu-ray in a digital restoration with supplementary features by the Criterion Collection in June 2018.